rogalj/MolStrucClassifier/USER-NNoutg2g3/README.md

 ## Output

 After you run the code, you will get g2g3output-0.dat, g2g3good-0.dat, g2g3error-0.dat as output.
-These files contains symmetry function results for each molecule. output contains all information, good contains correctly classified information, error contains misclassified information.
+These files contains symmetry function and neural network results for each molecule. output contains all information, good contains correctly classified information, error contains misclassified information.